Should Burger King Be Prosecuted For Their Google Home-Triggering Ads?

 I don't know who this @sshat authoritarian mental midge Lauren Weinsten is, other than possessing the prestigious title of "Slashdot reader", but BK should be given an award for their public service.
 I'm a Slashdot reader, too, Lauren, although I'm not proud to admit it.

 Why cant Google just reply with a MacDonalds plug?
-(Score:3)
+(Score:4, Funny)

 I mean, as long as we are all being dicks, why not have the bigger dick?